TpTheCraziest/TpTheCraziest/README.md

 - 👋 Hi, I’m @TpTheCraziest
-- 👀 I’m interested in learning mobile programming and learn also all kind od programming stuff
+- 👀 I’m interested in learning mobile programming and learn also all kind of programming stuff
 - 🌱 I’m currently learning  Kotlin on android studio
 - 💞️ I’m looking to collaborate on the process to build an app
 - 📫 How to reach me